-Pes Planus is the term used when an individual has flat feet, or fallen arches.
-This condition is such that the foot appears entirely flat on the floor on the inside.
+Pes Planus is the term used when an individual has very flat feet or fallen arches.
+This condition is such that the foot appears entirely flattened on the floor, with little or no arch.

 Signs & symptoms

 There are often no symptoms as such.
 So the individual rarely complains of problems.
 It is more likely that they complain of other associated problems which result from this foot type.
 These include:

 Rigid flatfoot where the arch of the foot is very rigid, even when not weight bearing, may cause pain in the arch of the foot with stiffness.
 The feet may get tired easily and be tender.

 A flat foot is usually evident from observing the foot.
 The appearance of a flat foot is normal in infants, partially due to an increase in fat in this area, and also due to the arch not yet being fully developed.
 In teenagers and older people, however, it is less common and can cause problems.